moonsharp-devs/moonsharp_org/index.md

 Next scheduled release: <a href="https://github.com/xanathar/moonsharp/milestones"  class="alert-link">14 Nov 2014.</a>

+#### 2014-11-07

+Work on the debugger is almost complete!

+You can download a <a href="demo/MoonSharpDebuggerDemo.zip">little demo here</a>, a quick and dirty tic-tac-toe game where the AI is implemented in Lua and is completely debuggable.

+Otherwise you can peek at a <a href="images/MoonSharpDebugger.png" target="_blank">screenshot of the debugger</a>.

+How it works ?
+The challenge was to give a UI to a DLL which can be used in very different scenarios: GUI applications, full screen games, standalone services etc.

+So the debugging is remote, and upon activation of the debugger features, any web browser can be used to debug remotely!.
+As security measure, by default the debugger is enabled only for localhost, but it can be enabled for network debugging too.
+As now the debugger application itself is written in Flex/Flash, so a Flash player is required.

+Happy debugging!

 #### 2014-11-05

 MoonSharp has a new logo, thanks to Isaac, a friend in the Grimrock modding community!